 Transitioning into the professional arena from a doctoral program or a postdoc can be difficult.
-The AGU Mentoring Network goes beyond traditional mentoring by creating groups that include senior scientist mentors as well as peer mentors, who meet virtually once per month over the course of a year.
+The AGU Mentoring Network is an initiative of the College of Fellows that goes beyond traditional mentoring by creating groups that include senior scientist mentors as well as peer mentors, who meet virtually once per month over the course of a year.
 The goal of the program is to open opportunities and limit the obstacles for early career scientists in the Earth and space sciences.
 Share your experiences and support fellow burgeoning early career scientists.
-Mentor and mentee applications are no longer being accepted for 2018.

 -All applicants must be current AGU members in good standing

 -Mentor applicants must have completed their PhD at least five years prior to applying

 -Mentee applicants must have completed their PhD within five years of applying